IndyIndyIndy/TYPO3-Performance-Tips/README.md

 );
 ```
 + I often stumble upon plugin configurations, that were initially set up as completely uncached for each action during development and never adapted after that.
 If your action doesn’t involve server-side user interaction (or something similar), it is probably better off cached.
-+ Sometimes it can be useful to deliver a completely cached web page and load uncached parts of the page via ajax.
++ Sometimes it can help to deliver a completely cached web page and load the uncached parts of the page via ajax.
 (The tradeoff would be more http requests in the frontend)
-+ If your action needs to be uncached, but also contains computing-intensive parts, that can be cached, consider using the caching framework to cache and fetch these parts from a CacheBackend.
++ If your action really needs to be uncached, but also contains computing-intensive parts, that can be cached, consider using the caching framework to cache and fetch these parts from a CacheBackend.
 + See: https://docs.typo3.org/typo3cms/CoreApiReference/ApiOverview/CachingFramework/Developer/Index.html?highlight=cache

 ### Caching Framework
-+ By default, many caching tables (like `extbase_datamapfactory_datamap`, `extbase_reflection`, `cf_*`, …) are stored in the default DB connection (usually MariaDB/MySQL).
-In larger projects with fast growing cache tables, to switch to a `RedisBackend` with reasonable amounts of memory assigned to redis.
++ By default, many caching tables (like `extbase_datamapfactory_datamap`, `extbase_reflection`, `cf_*`, …) are stored in the default DB connection (usually MariaDB/MySQL) configured in TYPO3.
+In larger projects with fast growing cache tables, consider switching to a `RedisBackend` with reasonable amounts of memory assigned for Redis.
 + There are several other Caching Backends available (`Typo3DatabaseBackend`, `MemcachedBackend`, `ApcBackend`, and others as well as the possibility to implement your own).
-+ On Linux servers with newer file systems and SSDs, even using a file based CacheBackend could possibly improve the performance compared to the default `Typo3DatabaseBackend`.
++ On Linux servers with newer file systems and SSDs, even using a file based CacheBackend could possibly be faster compared to the default `Typo3DatabaseBackend`.
 + The official documentation provides detailled information on how and when to use them and how to properly configure the underlying mechanisms:
 https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/CachingFramework/FrontendsBackends/Index.html#cache-backends

 ### $GLOBALS['TSFE']->set_no_cache()
-+ Make sure, that your extensions are not using `$GLOBALS['TSFE']->set_no_cache()` everywhere, as this will completely disable the caching. (often seen in really old extensions during a TYPO3 Upgrade)
++ Make sure, that your extensions are not using `$GLOBALS['TSFE']->set_no_cache()` everywhere, as this will completely disable the caching.
+(Often seen in really old extensions during a TYPO3 Upgrade)

 ____

 ## Extensions
 ### Frontend search
-+ Simple search solutions like `EXT:indexed_search` are only viable for smaller projects. - For providing a scalable and high-performance search (and many advanced search features) use a specialiced search platform like `Elasticsearch` or `Solr`.
++ Simple search solutions like `EXT:indexed_search` are only viable for smaller projects. - For providing a scalable and high-performance search (and to benefit from many other advanced search features) use a search platform like `Elasticsearch` or `Solr`.

 ## EXT:staticfilecache
 + For cached pages, that require no user interaction, you can use the `EXT:staticfilecache` to drastically improve the performance.
-It creates static html files of the pages and advises the server via mod_rewrite rule (nginx configurations also exist) to redirect to the static version of the page.
-This means, that PHP and TYPO3 are never executed in the frontend.
+It creates static html files of the pages and advises the server via simple mod_rewrite rules (nginx configurations also exist) to show the static version of the page without ever executing PHP and TYPO3 in the frontend.

 ## EXT:image_autoresize
 + Use `EXT:image_autoresize` to automatically resize compress image files upon upload via the TYPO3 Backend.
-This avoids  large, unoptimized image files accidentally ending up in the frontend.
+This avoids  large, unoptimized image files accidentally ending up in the frontend, in case an editor forgets to optimize their images before uploading.

 ____

 ## Extbase ORM & Doctrine
 ### Eager loading and lazy loading
-+ There are two opposing ways for optimizing the fetching of data objects. - Lazy Loading and Eager Loading with their pros and cons.
++ There are two opposing ways for optimizing the fetching of data objects in an ORM. - Lazy Loading and Eager Loading with their pros and cons.
-+ Lazy loading is achieved in TYPO3 Extbase by adding the annotation `@TYPO3\CMS\Extbase\Annotation\ORM\Lazy` to a property in your model.
-This means, that the underlying objects are not automatically fetched, when the parent object is created by the ORM.
-This is improves performance, if your object has many children objects, but you do not need to initally access them.
-Lazy Loading instead adds a “proxy” class as a placeholder that automatically fetches the objects once you try to access them (a new DB request).
-Depending on the way you use and access your objects, this means switch out a single db request with multiple joins with many individual requests, leading to much slower performance.
++ Lazy loading is achieved in TYPO3 Extbase by adding the annotation `@TYPO3\CMS\Extbase\Annotation\ORM\Lazy` to the property in your model that should be lazy loaded.
+This means, that the underlying objects are not automatically fetched, when the parent object is fetched/created by the ORM.
+This is improves performance, if your object has many children objects and lots of relations, but you do not need to initally access them all the time.
+Lazy Loading instead adds a “proxy” class as a placeholder that automatically fetches the objects once you try to access them (which menas a new DB request).
++ Depending on the way you use and access your objects (imagine iterating through all the lazy loaded objects in a for loop), this means switch out a single db request with multiple joins with many individual requests, leading to much slower performance.
 This is a case, where Eager Loading (fetch all relations at once) would be a better choice.

 ### Extbase ORM vs Doctrine Querybuilder
-+ The usage of Extbase repositories with its Object Relational Mapping and DDD design principles can be a very convenient way to handle data objects and quickly code and create a running project in a well-structured way.
-However, using an ORM and having to build the data objects with all its complex relationships always means a performance tradeoff.
-If domain objects are not needed and performance critical data handling is required (like import/exports of large data sets), you should rather use the Doctrine Querybuilder for direct db requests or the TYPO3 Core Engine.
++ The usage of Extbase repositories with its Object Relational Mapping and DDD design principles can be a very convenient and easy way to handle data objects, quickly create code and create a running project in a well-structured way.
+However, using an ORM, and its need to build all the data objects with all its complex relationships in the background, always means a performance tradeoff.
+If domain objects are not needed and performance critical data handling is required (like import/exports of large data sets), you should rather use the Doctrine Querybuilder for direct db access or the TYPO3 Core Engine.

 ### Indices for orderBy fields
 + Look at the `$defaultOrderings` array in your Extbase repositories.
-These db fields could probably benefit from db indices (configured in your ext_tables.sql).
+These db fields could probably benefit from db indices to optimize db performance (configured in your ext_tables.sql).

 ____

 ## Fluid
 ### Compilable Viewhelpers
-+ Make sure your custom Viewhelpers are using the `CompilableInterface`.
-This makes the Viewhelper static, avoids the instantiation of many instances of the viewhelper class (which can easily happening if it is placed inside a <f:for>-loop for instance), improving the performance of the template parsing.
++ Make sure your custom Viewhelpers are using the `CompilableInterface`, if possible.
+This makes the Viewhelper static, avoids the instantiation of many instances of the viewhelper class (which can easily happen if it is placed inside a <f:for>-loop) and improves the performance of the template parsing.

 ### cache.disable ViewHelper
 + Beware of the ViewHelper `<f:cache.disable />`.
 If used, it will disable the caching and compiling of the complete Fluid template (not just the single one where the Viewhelper is used) to PHP classes, slowing down the template building.